volatiletech/authboss/README.md

 ### JSON Views

-If you're building an API that's mostly backed by a javascript front-end, then you'll probably want to use a renderer that returns JSON.
+If you're building an API that's mostly backed by a javascript front-end, then you'll probably want to use a renderer that converts the data to JSON.
 There is a simple json renderer available in the [defaults package](https://github.com/volatiletech/authboss/defaults) package if you wish to use that.

 ### Data